-We usually dance to recorded music at the weekly meetings, but two or three times a term we have a live band.
+We dance to live music at some weekly meetings; for others we use recorded music.
 The last meeting of the term is a party, when we normally have a live band, and people bring finger food for the break in the middle.

 Your first two visits to the weekly Round are free, and you get a free session whenever you bring a friend who hasn’t been before.
 Otherwise the following charges apply.
 If paying for the whole term, you can pay by bank transfer to The Round, 52-10-46, 16564685, giving "〈your name〉 Term" as reference.